-Christian persecution is escalating at a staggering rate worldwide.
+Christian persecution has escalated at a staggering rate worldwide.

-ISIS – the Islamic State – is abducting hundreds of Christians for slaughter.
+ISIS – the Islamic State – has abducted hundreds of Christians for slaughter.

-It is crucifying Christian men, enslaving Christian women, and barbarically beheading Christian children.
+Though they are on the run, they have crucified Christian men, enslaved Christian women, and barbarically beheaded Christian children.

-Pakistan sentences Christians to death – like Christian mom Asia Bibi – for blasphemy, and barbarically persecutes children of underprivileged Christian families.
+Pakistan has sentenced Christians to death for blasphemy, and has barbarically persecuted children of underprivileged Christian families.

-Iran and Sudan imprison Christian pastors, merely because of their faith.
+Iran and Sudan have imprisoned Christian pastors, merely because of their faith.

 America can and must do more to protect persecuted Christians around the globe.

-We’re mobilizing our international offices and working in Congress to protect the persecuted Church.
+We’ve mobilized our international offices and continue to work in Congress to protect the persecuted Church.

 Be their voice in Congress.
 Add your name to our petition.